Athanasius Kircher: Cultural legacy

 The Museum of Jurassic Technology in Los Angeles has a hall dedicated to the life of Kircher.
 His ethnographic collection is in the Pigorini National Museum of Prehistory and Ethnography in Rome.

 John Glassie's book, A Man of Misconceptions, traces connections between Kircher and figures such as Gianlorenzo Bernini, René Descartes, and Isaac Newton.
 It also suggests influences on Edgar Allan Poe, Franz Anton Mesmer, Jules Verne, and Marcel Duchamp.
 In the end, Glassie writes, Kircher should be acknowledged “for his effort to know everything and to share everything he knew, for asking a thousand questions about the world around him, and for getting so many others to ask questions about his answers; for stimulating, as well as confounding and inadvertently amusing, so many minds; for having been a source of so many ideas—right, wrong, half-right, half-baked, ridiculous, beautiful, and all-encompassing.”

 In popular culture

 Kircher's life and research are central to the plot of James Rollin's 2015 novel The Bone Labyrinth.

-He is also mentioned in The Book of Life, the third book in the All Souls Trilogy by Deborah Harkness.
+He is mentioned in The Book of Life, the third book in the All Souls Trilogy by Deborah Harkness.
 He further appears in two separate episodes in Daniel Kehlmann's novel Tyll (2017).

 The permanent exhibition The World Is Bound with Secret Knots at the Museum of Jurassic Technology is based on the life and work of Kircher and uses elaborate 3D technology to highlight the magical quality of many of his ideas and images.

 He is also a character (though largely off-stage, he is often mentioned by other characters) in the "Ring of Fire" alternate history series (published by Baen).
-In it, he was sent back to Germany in the early 1630s, where he became the unofficial pastor of the Catholic church in the temporally-transplanted town of Grantville, Thuringia-Franconia.
+In it, he was sent back to Germany in the early 1630s, where he became the unofficial pastor of the Catholic church in the temporally transplanted town of Grantville, Thuringia-Franconia.

 Kircher features as a favourite author of Father Chmielowski in Olga Tokarczuk's The Books of Jacob.